hamidgasmi/training.computerscience.cloud.aws/README.md

 	- The source primary instance is called the Master Instance
 	- The copy instance is called the Read-Replica Instance
 - It's achieved by using asynchronous replication from the Master Primary instance to the read replica instance
-- Reads from a Read-Replica are eventually consistent - normally seconds
 - It can be created in the same region or in a different region
 	- For different region, AWS handles the secure communications between those regions (Encryption in Transit)
 	- Without a need to any networking configurations